ShashankKumbhare/DSP2019FALL/homework/Homework 2/readme.md

 Explanation:
 Both 'a' and 'b' are pointing towards id of '5'.
 c = b : This creates a new pointer 'c' which is a copycat of 'b', so 'c' will also point towards id of '5'.
-b = 3 : This creates a new pointer 'b' which will point towards id of '3' and now this will have no effect on 'a' or 'b'.
+b = 3 : This creates a new pointer 'b' which points towards id of '3' and now this will have no effect on 'a' or 'c'.
 Hence the output.

 ```python